ErikUckert/js-animation-game/README.md

 - random obstacles (also placeholder circles)
 - player can move with the mouse by clicking on the map or holding the mouse button down
 - a simple line is showing the direction the player is moving
 - obstacle placing follows simple rules to always match the game area and let enough space for the player to move around them
+- obstacles have random sprites from the sprite sheet and thus more variance
 ## How to run this game
 Just try it [online](https://erikuckert.github.io/js-animation-game/) or clone to your local drive and open the [index.html](index.html) with your webbrowser.